shielings/waltonpedia/README.md

 ![alt-text](screenshot2.png?raw=true)

+### What is this?
+This is a proposed trial use of a wiki to gather and serve the information needed for doctors at The Walton Centre to get work done, similar to a junior doctor's handbook.

 ### Why?
-Junior doctors working in neurology require information and guidance on many clinical and administrative tasks.
+Doctors working in neurology require information and guidance on many clinical and administrative tasks.
 Neurological tests, treatments and procedures can be complicated to organise because they involve external hospitals and labs.
 The methods often change and can be hard to keep track of.
 The information required to manage these is split between the traditional means of clinical handover - intranet, emails, pinboards and word-of-mouth.
+Other information, including teaching schedules, specialist rotas and clinic guides is also distributed using these varying means.
 It can be daunting for a new junior doctor to assimilate all of this information.

-Teaching schedules, specialist rotas about specific firms and clinics that are distributed adhoc via email.
-These could also benfit from consolidation into a central repository.

 ### Our solution
 A [wiki](https://en.wikipedia.org/wiki/Wiki) is a website that can be edited by its users.
 It can be hosted on the open internet with certain privileges (editing or viewing sensitive information) being locked behind a login requiring a Walton Centre email address.

-This is not a replacement for any of the previous ways of passing on information.
-They will all work together.
-For example, the intranet should still be used to access formal guidelines, but you may need to ask someone how to find it.
-You may need an email to remind you to sign up for grand round on the wiki.
+We propose such a wiki, hosted and used by the medical staff.
+This will make it easier to disseminate, update and find information.

 ### What makes this better than the intranet, emails etc...?
 ![alt-text](Picture2.png?raw=true)